sheldonkotyk/kotyk.com/content/collections/pages/about.md

         text: 'dog named Boston'
       -
         type: text
-        text: ' and also have three cats; Candycorn, Popcorn and ' -
+        text: ' and also have two cats; Popcorn and ' -
         type: text
         marks: